testusterror/GeoPyCAD/README.md

 ## Installation

-Download the latest release
+Download the latest release.
-safe it in a file you find fitting best.
-No further installation is needed to start the GeoPyCAD executable.
 Save the program in a suitable folder of your choice.
 Optionally, you can create a shortcut to this executable.
+No further installation is needed to start the GeoPyCAD executable.
 No Python installation is required for the distributed standalone version.

+The release version is ready to go.

 ---